dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-qstar/README.md

 /path/to/file2 retrieved by job with jobId 42.

 => qstar -u user:secret --url http://127.0.0.1:18083 --purge /path/to/file
-Purge file with full path /path/to/file from QStar cache.
+Purge file with full path /path/to/file from the QStar cache.
 ```